dashpradeep99/docker-complete-tutorial/5-content-trust.md

 ## Task 5: Docker Content Trust with Yubikey

-**This task can only be completed on Mac machines only, all the following steps will be completed from the local Docker Quickstart Terminal and NOT from your EC2 instances**
+**Please Note: This task can only be completed on Mac machines.
+All the following steps will be completed from the local Docker Quickstart Terminal and NOT from your EC2 instancesThis task requires a Yubikey 4 (Edge/Neo will not work). `lsusb` can tell you about which version you have.

-In this task, you will use the [Yubikey](https://www.yubico.com/products/yubikey-hardware/yubikey-2/) to sign an image and push it to Docker Hub.
-This step requires installing an experimental version of Docker Toolbox.

-**This task requires a Yubikey 4 (Edge/Neo will not work). `lsusb` can tell you about which version you have.
 In order for this tutorial to work the output should include:**

     $ lsusb | grep Yubikey
     Bus 020 Device 031: ID 1050:0406 1050 Yubikey 4 U2F+CCID

+In this task, you will use the [Yubikey](https://www.yubico.com/products/yubikey-hardware/yubikey-2/) to sign an image and push it to Docker Hub.
+This step requires installing a spceial DockerCon Toolbox.

 **Step 1:** **Installing Experimental Docker Toolbox**